ForestAdmin/documentation-user-guide/project-settings/organizations/sso-guides/sso-with-google.md

 3. Click **Add App -> Add custom SAML app** and follow the wizard.
 4. In the **Service Provider Details** window, enter:
 - ACS URL: Assertion Consumer Service URL is responsible for receiving the SAML response (It should be https://api.forestadmin.com/api/saml/callback).
-- Entity ID: This is a globally unique name that tForest Admin gives you.
+- Entity ID: This is a globally unique name that Forest Admin gives you.
 - Start URL: (Optional) This is used to set the RelayState parameter in a SAML Request, which can be a URL to redirect to after authentication (you can find more info on [IDP-initiated login here](../organization-settings.md#idp-initiated-login)).

 {% hint style="info" %}